• Skip to primary navigation

 For all other insurance, we are out of network and cannot file an insurance claim on your behalf.
 We can, however, provide you with the paperwork at the end of your treatment, which you can submit to your insurance company to see if they may provide you with any reimbursement.
 Please note that we are unable to treat patients who have Medicare or Medicaid.

-Currently, rTMS is FDA cleared for Depression and OCD (Obsessive Compulsive Disorder.)
-Treatment for all other conditions is considered “off-label.”
-However, for non-FDA-approved treatment, it is not likely that insurance will provide reimbursement for our protocols.
+Currently, rTMS is FDA-approved for Depression and OCD (Obsessive Compulsive Disorder) Treatment for all other conditions is considered “off-label.”
+For non-FDA-approved treatment, it is not likely that insurance will provide reimbursement for our protocols.

 Some patients have reported that they have been able to receive some reimbursement for EEGs or clinical evaluations.
 But this depends on their health coverage.
 Medicare patients have reported that their coverage provides no reimbursement for MeRT.